USEPA/LakeCat/README.md

-The findIsolatedLakes script uses table joins to determine lakes that are in the NHDPlus version 2 network.
+The *findIsolatedLakes.py* script uses table joins to determine lakes that are in the NHDPlus version 2 network.
 The table below shows the keys that connect all of the NHDPlusV2 tables.

 ![tableconnect2](https://cloud.githubusercontent.com/assets/7052993/19823341/f037171a-9d1c-11e6-84bb-5035685a7b2e.PNG)